The following resources providing information and insight about substance abuse and addiction are ASAP-approved:

 - Iowa Department of Public Health is a partnership of local public health, IDPH, non-profit organizations, health care providers, policymakers, businesses and many others working together to protect and improve the health of Iowans.

 - Hancock County Community Health is committed to providing the highest quality of health service to the people who live, work and visit the county.
 The department constantly evaluates and improves its efforts to enhance public wellness, improve quality of life, respond to community needs and concerns — and at the same time, maintain the utmost respect for individual rights.

-- Prairie Ridge Addiction Treatment Services is a private, non-profit corporation offering substance abuse prevention and treatment services to an eight-county region of north central Iowa.
+- Prairie Ridge Integrated Behavioral Healthcare is a private, non-profit corporation offering substance abuse prevention and treatment services to an eight-county region of north central Iowa.
 Prairie Ridge also some provides residential care to Iowans living statewide.

 - The Alliance of Coalitions 4 Change is a statewide network seeking to increase the synergy of substance abuse prevention efforts in Iowa.
 The goal is to “unify Iowa prevention coalitions to effect positive change.”

 - The Drug Free Communities Support Program (DFC), created by the Drug Free Communities Act of 1997, is the nation’s leading effort to mobilize communities to prevent youth drug use.
 Directed by the Office of National Drug Control Policy (ONDCP), the DFC program provides grants to local drug-free community coalitions to increase collaboration among community partners and to prevent and reduce youth substance use.